cbugayer/NoBS/README.md

 ## Assumptions

 - There should be no European dates in the pdf files
-- Maximun year is 2099 and minimum year is 1900
+- Maximum year is 2099 and minimum year is 1900
 - 2 digit years are in the 2000s

 ## Discussion